phaustin/quantecon-example/book/docs/debugging.md

        <matplotlib.axes.AxesSubplot object at 0x2930810>], dtype=object)
 ```

-It\'s now very clear that `ax` is an array, which clarifies the source
+It's now very clear that `ax` is an array, which clarifies the source
 of the problem.

 To find out what else you can do from inside `ipdb` (or `pdb`), use the